RobCaamano/Foreign-Whispers/README.md

 ## About <a id="about"></a>

-Takes a video as input and outputs the same video with both spoken and written subtitles in Spanish, replicating each individual voice.
-Utilizes OpenAI Whisper, Opus NLP, Pyannote and xTTS models.
+Foreign Whispers is a tool designed to transform your video content by adding both spoken and written subtitles in Spanish, all while replicating the original voices.
+This powerful application harnesses cutting-edge AI technologies to provide a seamless and engaging viewing experience for diverse audiences.

+- **Youtube Video Download:** Automatically downloads YouTube videos to use as input for subtitle and voice replication, making the process straightforward and efficient.

+- **Speaker Diarization:** Leverages speaker diarization technology to accurately identify and separate different speakers in your video, ensuring precise voice replication and subtitle alignment.

+- **Voice Cloning and Translation:** Clones voices and translates spoken content into Spanish

+- **Video Compliation:**

 ### Approaches